 STENHAM ADVISORS PLC (“The Firm”) Pillar 3 Disclosure and Policy – July 2010

-The following information is provided pursuant to the Pillar 3 disclosure rules as laid out by the Financial Services
+The following information is provided pursuant to the Pillar 3 disclosure rules as laid out by the Financial Conduct

-Authority (“FSA”) in section 11 of its Prudential sourcebook for Banks, Building Societies and Investment Firms
+Authority (“FCA”) in section 11 of its Prudential sourcebook for Banks, Building Societies and Investment Firms

-The FSA has implemented a prudential framework for investment firms through changes to the FSA Handbook of
+The FCA has implemented a prudential framework for investment firms through changes to the FCA Handbook of

 Rules and Guidance (specifically in BIPRU).
 The framework consists of three “pillars”: